 - Providing wider coverage of health care

 - Assisting in making health care part of public policy in every sphere

 - Helping to train leaders in effective healthcare

-So you see, the Primary Care practitioners are responsible for the ongoing health of their patients by preventing, diagnosing early and managing common health conditions.
+So you see, the Primary Care practitioners are responsible for the ongoing health of their patients by preventing, diagnosing early, and managing common health conditions.
 An important aspect of their work is making proper referrals to the specialists as and when needed.
-They are in a unique position to understand and study the natural course of the disease, the family setting in which patient is placed and to treat and follow up chronic or recurrent health conditions.
+They are in a unique position to understand and study the natural course of the disease, the family setting in which the patient is placed, and to treat and follow up on chronic or recurrent health conditions.

 Types of Primary Care Providers